 Students come to Summit from varying backgrounds with a range of different personalities and interests.
 One thing that tends to bring them together is the shared experience of the expeditions.
 They work closely together as a team and learn to value each other’s varied offerings and skills.
 Many students make strong connections with members of their team or staff while at Summit.
 Our clinicians and staff are trained in helping students develop social skills and work through the nuances of interpersonal relationships.
 Realizing that you are not alone in some of your life struggles can be very eye opening for students and brings about a certain compassion and understanding amongst peers.
 At the very least, they learn valuable skills about how to be a productive member of a team and to respect those around them, regardless of differences.

 We are pleased to inform you that Summit Achievement is one of the approved programs for a partial grant fund called the Sky’s the Limit Fund.
 You are welcome to apply for a grant and Summit Achievement will match whatever amount Sky’s the Limit grants you.
-We do not bill directly through insurance, but upon enrollment we provide one hour of consultation with a group called Denials Management.
+We do not bill directly through insurance, but we can direct you to services that can help you work with your insurance company.
 They can assist you with the possible task of seeking insurance reimbursement for portions of our program.
 As a licensed Residential Treatment Center (RTC) we have found some families to have success in gaining partial reimbursement from insurance, depending on company and individual insurance plan.